Tech Fetish

 Overview

-Tech fetish (more neutrally, gadget and technology fixation or technophilia) describes an intense, non-sexual enthusiasm for electronic devices and gear, from phones and computers to cameras, audio equipment, drones, and smart-home hardware.
-Enthusiasts derive satisfaction from owning, configuring, mastering, and staying ahead of the newest technology, and frequently weave that pursuit into their sense of identity.
-This article traces where the idea comes from, how the behaviour is typically expressed, what psychology proposes drives it, and how common it is.
+Tech fetish (more neutrally, gadget and technology fixation, or technophilia) is an intense, non-sexual enthusiasm for electronic devices and gear: phones, computers, cameras, audio equipment, drones, and smart-home hardware.
+Enthusiasts take satisfaction in owning, configuring, mastering, and staying ahead of the newest technology, and often fold that pursuit into their sense of identity.
+This article traces where the idea comes from, how the behaviour is expressed, what psychology proposes drives it, and how common it is.

 History & origins